ForestAdmin/agent-nodejs/docs/datasources/custom/capabilities.md

 Enabling this feature allows you to either:

-- Gain control on how search works for your data source instead of relying on the default implementation
+- Gain control over how search works for your data source instead of relying on the default implementation
-- Allow full text search on data sources were the condition tree implementation is not strong enought
+- Allow full-text search on data sources where the condition tree implementation is not strong enough

-This is relevant mostly for data sources which target data sources which have native full text search capabilities (ElasticSearch, ...)
+This is relevant mostly for data sources that target data sources that have native full-text search capabilities (ElasticSearch, ...)

 ```javascript
 class MyCollection extends BaseCollection {